open-quantum-safe/oqs-demos/openlitespeed/USAGE-server.md

 will run the container for the quantum-safe crypto (QSC) protected OpenLiteSpeed server on the docker network called lsws-test.

+Run the serverstart.sh script, `/root/serverstart.sh`, to generate certificate and key files and to start the server.

 To start the server, run `/usr/local/lsws/bin/lswsctrl start`.
 For more commands, run `/usr/local/lsws/bin/lswsctrl help`

 The document root is  `/usr/local/lsws/Example/html/`